 Before I build anything, I need to understand what's actually happening, not what the slide deck says is happening.

-The diagnostic phase ends with a clear, honest document: here's where you are, here's what's possible, and here's what I'd prioritise.
-No sugar-coating.
+The diagnostic ends with a clear, honest document.
+Where you are, what's possible, what I'd prioritise.
 If the answer is "this isn't ready yet," I'll say so.

-Decision delegation architecture.
-For the selected process, we define precisely which decisions the AI system makes autonomously, which require human review, and where the escalation boundaries sit.
-This is the governance model built into the system, not bolted on after.
+- Decision delegation architecture.
+Precisely which decisions the AI system makes autonomously, which require human review, and where the escalation boundaries sit.
+Governance built into the system, not bolted on after.

-Kill criteria.
-Before we deploy, we define when we'd stop.
+- Kill criteria.
+Before deployment, we define when we'd stop.
 If the system doesn't hit its KPIs within the agreed timeframe, we kill it and redirect the investment.
 No sunk-cost persistence.

-Measurement from day one.
-Every system has defined KPIs that are tracked from the moment it goes live.
+- Measurement from day one.
+Defined KPIs tracked from go-live.
 Not vanity metrics.
-Business metrics.
 Cost per case, resolution rate, time-to-close, revenue impact.
 Numbers that appear on a P&L.

 A production system is only valuable if it stays in production and the organisation can evolve it without depending on me.

-Scaling roadmap.
-With one system in production and measured results, the next question is: what's next?
-The 90-day action plan identifies the next two or three processes, prioritised by P&L impact.
+- Scaling roadmap.
+With one system in production and measured results, the 90-day action plan identifies the next two or three processes, prioritised by P&L impact.

-Governance evolution.
-The governance framework grows with the AI deployment.
+- Governance evolution.
+The framework grows with the AI deployment.
 New systems, new risk categories, new regulatory requirements, all incorporated systematically.

 Decision delegation architecture